Ethyne/minecraft-config-designer/README.md

-# Minecraft
+# minecraft-config-designer
-Attempting to deploy a Minecraft server using terraform
+Deploys a Minecraft server.
+Created in config-designer using terraform-aws-ec2-minecraft and terraform-aws-sg-minecraft.